 We are using the SEC notice and access rule that allows us to furnish our proxy materials over the Internet to our shareholders instead of mailing paper copies of those materials to each shareholder.
 As a result, beginning on or about March 17, 2017, we sent our shareholders by mail a notice containing instructions on how to access our proxy materials over the Internet and vote online.
 The notice is not a proxy card and cannot be used to vote your shares.
-If you received a notice this year, you will not receive paper copies of the proxy materials unless you request the materials by following the instructions on the notice or on the website referred to in the notice.
+If you received a notice this year, you will not receive paper copies of the proxy materials unless you request the materials by following the instructions on the notice.